AndrewJamesTurner/github-user-search/README.md

 It is built using the vue.js javascript framework, vuetify material design component framework and typescript.

+The application is hosted using GitHup Pages: https://andrewjamesturner.github.io/github-user-search

 ## Project setup
 ```
 npm install